Non-semisimple link and manifold invariants for symplectic fermions: Invariants of closed 3-manifolds

-\begin{proof} $(1)\Rightarrow (2)$ is shown in \cite[Cor.\,2.4]{BV-centers}.
-For $(2)\Rightarrow (1)$, we first show that $\cat$ is semisimple.
+\begin{proof} $(2)\Rightarrow (1)$ is shown in \cite[Thm.\,1.2]{Mueger}, see also \cite[Cor.\,2.4]{BV-centers} which uses the theory of Hopf monads \cite{BV-hopfmonads}.
+For $(1)\Rightarrow (2)$, we first show that $\cat$ is semisimple.
 Since $\cat$ is braided, it embeds into $\cat[Z](\cat)$ via a fully faithful monoidal functor.
 Explicitly, the embedding sends objects $X \in \cat$ to $(X, \braiding_{X, -})$ with $\braiding$ the braiding in $\cat$.
 If $\cat[Z](\cat)$ is semisimple, therefore, $\cat$ is equivalent to a full (replete) abelian subcategory of a semisimple abelian category and hence itself semisimple abelian.
-In particular, $\cat$ is a spherical fusion category.
+In particular, $\cat$ is a ribbon fusion category.
 This, together with the assumption that $\cat[Z](\cat)$ is semisimple, implies that $\dim \cat \neq 0$ by \cite[Cor.\,2.3]{BV-centers}. \end{proof}

-\begin{remark} Suppose that $\cat$ is non-semisimple.
+\begin{remark} Suppose that $\cat$ is non-semisimple and modular.
 As a consequence of \Cref{prop:Lyubashenko_problems} we get that the Lyubashenko invariant $\invLyu$ of closed $3$-manifolds can not be extended to a (rigid) TFT, see e.g.\ the introduction of \cite{Kerler-connectivity}.
 The reason is that in a rigid TFT, the invariant of $S^2 \times S^1$ gives the dimension of the state space of $S^2$.
 If this is zero, the TFT functor is zero on all non-empty bordisms as one can always write such a bordism as a composition with a 3-ball, seen as a bordism $\emptyset \to S^2$.
-In particular, it would be zero on $S^3$, but by construction $\invLyu(S^3, \emptyset) = \DD^{-1} \neq 0$. \end{remark}
+In particular, it would be zero on $S^3$, but by construction $\invLyu(S^3, \emptyset) = \DD^{-1} \neq 0$.
+Nonetheless, one can construct a 3d\,TFT on a reduced set of so-called admissible bordisms, we refer to \cite{DGGPR} for details. \end{remark}